 We own and manage a number of car parks throughout the district.

-Car parks in the villages is FREE: small car parks which are free of charge.
+Car parks in the villages are FREE: small car parks which are free of charge.

 Town parking in Ashby and Coalville is pay and display.

-The District Council are gradually phasing in new Pay & Display machines with advanced technology to take card payments including a contactless option.
+New Pay & Display machines with advanced technology to take card payments including a contactless option have recently been introduced.
 This has given us the opportunity introduce a Weekly and Monthly ticket for our Coalville car parks

 All the car parks are governed by the Car Parking Places Orders

 From this page you can find information and links to parking in North West Leicestershire - including the location of car parks, and charges.